Home

 Pork Leg Shank

-The top 2 photos are the whole shank leg portion of the leg and the bottom photo is the shank cut in half for a smaller roast.
+The photos on the left and right are the whole shank leg portion of the leg and the center photo is the shank cut in half for a smaller roast.

 The shank is the lower portion of the leg, below the knee joint.
 The shank makes up half the leg, the upper portion of the leg is called the butt.
 Although the shank may not be quite as tender as the butt end, many prefer the shank for roast pork recipes because it is easier to carve.